Krylov complexity of many-body localization: Operator localization in Krylov basis: Operator growth in a MBL system

-As discussed in the Sec.~\ref{Setup}, we can view the operator growth problem as a single particle hopping problem on a semi-infinite chain.
-The time evolution of the single particle wavefunction $\vec{\varphi}(t)$ therefore reflects the growth of the operator in the Krylov basis $|\mathO(t) ) = \sum_n \varphi_n(t)|\mathO_n)$.
+As mentioned in Sec.~\ref{Setup}, we can view the operator growth problem as a single-particle hopping problem on a semi-infinite chain.
+The time evolution of the single particle wavefunction $\vec{\varphi}(t)$ reflects the growth of the operator in the Krylov basis $|\mathO(t) ) = \sum_n \varphi_n(t)|\mathO_n)$.
+One can therefore examine various properties of $\vec{\varphi}(t)$ to characterize the operator growth.